 Bouncing around in life, trying different things, is mainly considered a negative trait.
-But it Range, the author says otherwise.
+But in Range, the author says otherwise.
 You get to find your true calling and reach the desired state of success only by continuously exposing yourself to new topics, thoughts, ideas, and perspectives.
-You can be a bit late for the party, but at least you’ll find your place in the world.
+You can be a bit late for the party by following this approach, but at least you’ll find your place in the world.

 - Go through a sampling period.
 This means trying different things until you find your one thing.

 - We live in a wicked world where things constantly change.
 Having a wide variety of skills is necessary to adjust and thrive.

 - While it’s important to be an expert in a specific field, constantly exposing yourself to new experiences is the key to long-lasting success.

 When we see world-class athletes and exceptional musicians, we often categorize them as child prodigies.

 We think that these folks started practicing the moment the sperm cell fertilizes the egg.